jyz0328/Document-Analyzer-EC530/README.md

 app.py : backend , all modules need to be import<br>
 auth.py :authcation module<br>
 upload.py : upload module<br>
-text analyzer.py: text analyze module<br><br>
+text analyzer.py: text analyze module<br>
+document.txt:a sample document for analyzing, you can use other [txt] document <br>
-docker and quene is not related to this program please igonore it what need do later<br>
+docker and quene is not related to this project 2 please igonore it<br><br>
+what need do later<br>
 understand database<br>
 also fit pdf upload<br>